 - Example: In 2022, if an employee elected medical, the dental product was also added to their cart.
 In 2023, if an employee elects medical, a dental product is not added.

 - Last year, the product had composite rates, and this year it has complex rates based on smoker status or wellness, but this year they do.
 Note: It’s okay if the product HAD complex rates based on smoker status or wellness last year, and now they don’t.

 - In addition to some of the items mentioned above, you’ll want to make sure the plan design or cost strategy of the product hasn’t fundamentally changed from one year to the next.
 This is important because all the information won’t map over to the product correctly.
 The product should be set up as an active enrollment.
 Please talk to your Advisor if you’re not sure whether plan design or cost strategy of a product have changed enough to affect a passive enrollment.
 Examples of these changes:

 - There can be a situation where the employee has both previously enrolled in and waived multiple previous products, and there’s only one new product.
-In this case, the new product will be set to "Selected,” and all product options from the enrolled previous products will get set on the new product.
+In this case, the new product will be added to the employee's cart, and all product options from the enrolled previous products will get set on the new product.
 The waived previous product will be ignored.
-After you complete OE setup, you can view the products on each employee's profile, or run the "Open Enrollment - Enrollment Status" report to see across all employees.
+After you complete OE setup, you can view the products on each employee's profile.

 Still confused about active and passive enrollments?
 Talk to your Advisor about these strategies!
 They’ll know what will work best for your company and what to watch out for along the way.